Wondering if Cost Segregation is worth it for your property? Click here to see your potential tax savings in under 1 minute with our free calculator

 While tax deductions reduce your taxable income, tax credits reduce your actual tax liability.
 Depending on the location and design of your facility, you may be eligible for:

-These incentives vary by state and region, so working with a tax professional can help you uncover and claim what’s available.
+These incentives vary by state and region, so working with a tax professional familiar with the self-storage industry can help you uncover and claim everything available to you.

 Common Tax Mistakes Self-Storage Investors Should Avoid